datagrok-ai/public/help/visualize/viewers.md

 ![](viewers/filters.gif)

-Alternatively, click on the column's "hamburger icon" to filter by individual column:
+Alternatively, click on the column's "hamburger icon" to filter by the individual column:

 ![](viewers/grid-column-filter.png)

-## Select or filter
+## Viewers as filters

 Some viewers could be used simultaneously for visualization .